FMuro/seville/README.md

 ## Acknowledgements

 This theme is inspired Matthias Vogelgesang's beautiful [Metropolis theme](https://github.com/matze/mtheme/).
-It uses Mozilla's [Fira Sans](https://mozilla.github.io/Fira/) font, the [Solarized](https://ethanschoonover.com/solarized/) color palette, icons by [Font Awesome](https://fontawesome.com) and [Academicons](https://jpswalsh.github.io/academicons/), and a lovely logo by [Graficatessen](https://graficatessen.es/), along with many other FOSS things.
+It uses Google's [Noto](https://fonts.google.com/noto), the [Solarized](https://ethanschoonover.com/solarized/) color palette, icons by [Font Awesome](https://fontawesome.com) and [Academicons](https://jpswalsh.github.io/academicons/), and a lovely logo by [Graficatessen](https://graficatessen.es/), along with many other FOSS things.
 I'm grateful to all creators that make this possible.

 ## Why this theme?